Claudio Marchisio: Style of play

 One of Marchisio's key strengths is his ability to switch from defence to offence seamlessly after winning back the ball, while remaining tactically disciplined in either role; his athleticism, tackling, vision, range of passing, and good reading of the game enables him to break down the opposition's play, and quickly transition the ball forward to create chances for his more attack-minded teammates.
 Marchisio is also gifted with flair, agility, and excellent technique, as well as good dribbling skills and close control in tight spaces.
 These attributes, as well as his ability to pass and shoot with both feet, despite being naturally right-footed, make him a threat in the opponent's half, especially in or outside the penalty area; if given the chance, he has been known to attempt a shot on goal, either from distance, or by finishing off a teammate's pass after making late runs from behind into the area, – as exhibited by his goals against Cagliari in January 2014, Luxembourg in a June 2014 friendly, and England at the 2014 FIFA World Cup.
 Following Pirlo's departure, he has also developed into an effective corner and indirect free kick taker.

 Due to his composed yet hard-working and tenacious style of play, Marchisio has garnered comparisons to Juventus legend and 1982 World Cup winner Marco Tardelli by the Italian press, who was arguably one of Italy's greatest "two-way" midfielders.
 Marchisio has also cited Steven Gerrard as one of his major influences.
 In addition to his qualities as a footballer, Marchisio was known for his composure and leadership; indeed, since breaking into the first team, he developed a reputation as a big game player for the club, due to his penchant for scoring or setting up "clutch" goals during important games.
 During his first Serie A season with Juventus, all three of his goals were decisive – being either match-winners or the opening goal of the match.
 He has also scored crucial goals against Juventus's derby rivals, Internazionale and Torino.

-After retirement
+Outside of professional football

-Following his retirement as a footballer, Marchisio published an autobiography titled Nero su bianco (Black on white) on 2016; a follow-up book, titled Il mio terzo tempo (My third half), was published on 2020.
+Marchisio published an autobiography titled Nero su bianco (Black on white) on 2016; a follow-up book, titled Il mio terzo tempo (My third half), was published on 2020.
 In 2021, Marchisio began writing as a columnist for the Turin edition of the Corriere della Sera.
 Through his social media, he also became a strong voice on a number of social issues, including immigration and environment.

 In 2021, his name was hinted as a possible Democratic Party candidate for Mayor of Turin, a rumour he soon thereafter refuted.